 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Manchester, which ranks as the third largest city in the United Kingdom, is a bustling metropolis.
+Manchester, the third largest city in the United Kingdom, is a bustling metropolis.
 The city is brimming with things to do – from discovering its industrial upbringing to exploring the vibrant culture to experiencing its legendary football clubs.
-We are highlighting the best of the city – from iconic landmarks to eclectic districts – in a jam-packed One Day in Manchester Itinerary.
+We are highlighting the best of the city – from iconic landmarks to eclectic districts – in a jam-packed One Day in Manchester Itinerary!

-Our 1-day trip plan squeezes in the top things to do in Manchester, UK and a few hidden gems, too.
-This 1-Day Manchester Itinerary moves at a fast pace and covers a lot of ground – and we share our top travel tips throughout.
+Our plan squeezes in the top things to do in Manchester, UK and a few hidden gems, too.
+This 1-Day Manchester Itinerary moves fast and covers a lot of ground – and we share our top travel tips throughout.

 One Day in Manchester: What To Do FAQs

 Planning one day in Manchester, England is no easy feat.
-The thriving city offers a multitude of exciting attractions for visitors, but we outline the best in our 1-Day Itinerary for Manchester.
-Before we get started, however, we want to answer a few of the frequently asked questions about Manchester.
+The thriving city offers a multitude of exciting attractions, but we outline the best in our 1-Day Itinerary for Manchester.
+Before we get started, however, we want to answer a few frequently asked questions.

 Can I Plan a Manchester Itinerary on a Budget?